Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Forrest, S., 1993.
 Genetic algorithms: Principles of natural selection applied to computation.
 Science, 261(5123), pp.872-878.

+For more details about the **history** of EC, you can refer to the following wonderful books and papers.

+* Fogel, D.B., 1998.
+Evolutionary computation: The fossil record.
+IEEE Press.

 ## Genetic Algorithm (GA)

 * Whitley, D., 2019.
 Next generation genetic algorithms: A user’s guide and tutorial.
 In Handbook of Metaheuristics (pp. 245-274).
 Springer, Cham.